 Current and future employees can enjoy Netflix service perks, as well as free lunches, dental, medical healthcare plans, and a generous payout of $1.5million for employee death in service.

-How can you enhance your employer branding strategy?
+How can you measure your employer branding process?

-However large or small your company is, you’ll need to invest time and money in your employer brand to attract and retain good job seekers.
-As the unemployment rate drops and the number of job vacancies increases, only companies who have got their employer branding right will be able to snap up the best talent.
+However large or small your organization, you’ll need to invest time and money in your employer branding to attract and retain good job seekers.
+Only companies who consider employer branding important, and strive to get it right will be able to snap up the best talent.